 The best gaming headset we've tested is the SteelSeries Arctis 7P.
 It's currently the ideal sound audio system to use on PS5, as it was built to take full advantage of the console's Tempest Engine 3D audio.
 It can also connect wirelessly the Nintendo Switch, PC, Android devices and the Google Stadia controller.
 There's also the SteelSeries Arctis 7X, which is essentially the Xbox equivalent to the 7P.
 It's a bit worse, especially in its microphone, but it boasts equally solid audio quality otherwise.

 However, if you're willing to spend twice as much when compared to the previous two, we highly recommend the JBL Quantum One.
 It's a bit heavy and is made of plastic, but the sound quality is the strongest we've seen on any recent gaming headset.
 It also comes with premium features such as active-noise cancelling and 7.1 surround sound.
+If you're willing to spend even more, the Audeze Mobius is an absolute beast of a gaming headset, standing at the top as the most premium headset in this list.
 And if you're looking for a great wireless headset for the Xbox Series X, we highly recommend the affordable Xbox Wireless Headset.

 There's also the Razer Blackshark V2 Pro, which is the comfiest headset of the lot.
 It uses a wonderfully soft Flowknit memory foam for its headband and earcups.
 It also has crisp and loud audio, along with a sleek all-black design.
 However, it must be connected to a USB 3.0 port for optimal quality.
 Another contender for comfort is the Corsair HS75 XB Wireless, although it being an Xbox only headset might give some consumers pause.
 Otherwise, you can expect great audio performance that immerses you into every encounter.